-Every interaction a first responder has with a family can become a hallmark memory defining how families remember their last moments with their child – loving or painful.
+Every interaction a first responder has with a family can become a hallmark memory defining how families remember their last moments with their loved ones – loving or painful.

 Responding to the scene of a fatality takes great skill, situational awareness and compassion.
 Often, first responders and law enforcement must work together to secure the premises, provide care and transport victims to hospitals, while maintaining the integrity of a possible crime scene.
-Furthermore, as ems.gov states: “The emotional and psychological stress of encountering a pediatric fatality is unimaginable for those who haven’t experienced it, and difficult to overcome for those who have.”
+There are some forms of death that may pose severe stress as ems.gov states: “The emotional and psychological stress of encountering a pediatric fatality is unimaginable for those who haven’t experienced it, and difficult to overcome for those who have.”

 Appropriate training and resources are important so that EMS providers can offer the best care and communicate appropriately with families and other responders.